microsoft/botframework-solutions/docs/_docs/reference/skills/productivity-todo.md

 ## Skill Deployment

-The ToDo Skill require the following dependencies for end to end operation which are created through an ARM script which you can modify as required.
+The To Do Skill require the following dependencies for end to end operation which are created through an ARM script which you can modify as required.

 - Azure Web App
 - Azure Storage Account (Transcripts)